 DIASPORA DRIVEN DEVELOPMENT

-At RemitFund, we believe in showcasing the achievements of Africans in the diaspora who have contributed towards the continent’s economic development.
+At RemitFund, we believe in showcasing the achievements of Africans in the diaspora who are driving economic development on the continent.

 If you would like to be profiled as part of our #diasporachampions series contact us at firstname.lastname@example.org.

 Hear from #diasporachampion, Rahama Wright, Founder of Shea Yeleen, on creating sustainable impact in Africa through business.

 Rahama Wright launched her cosmetics business in 2005.
 She describes her business as a social enterprise dedicated to empowering women in West Africa and the United States through the production, sale and use of shea butter products.

 A unique blend of grassroots organizing and business development, Shea Yeleen is a company that specializes in manufacturing high quality, organic, fair trade skin care products and utilizing a sales strategy that incorporates women’s micro enterprise development.
 She is one of few Africans in the diaspora to have a successfully launched a cosmetics product in Whole Foods.